8 Best Things to Do in Berat, Albania

 Book a guided winery tour with transfers and tastings HERE.

-7. Visit the Onufri Iconographic Museum
+7. Onufri Iconographic Museum

-Looking for more things to do in Berat, Albania?
+Looking for more things to do in Berat?
 Then, visit the museum and see the stunning artworks, icons, and liturgical objects.
 The Onufri Iconographic Museum is located on the grounds of Berat Castle, in the Church of Dormition of St Mary.
 The museum is named after the Albanian icon painter Onufri, born in the early 16th century.

 Good to know